poorna-soysa/books-api-docker-compose-postgresql-redis/README.md

 - **Docker Compose**: Manages multi-container applications seamlessly.
 - **PostgreSQL**: Powerful relational database for data storage.
 - **Redis**: Caching solution for improved performance.
+- **Health Check**: Standardized approach for monitoring and assessing the operational status of systems.

 ## Technologies Used